Juliette Adie Solicitors, Whitley Bay

 Juliette Adie - Principal Solicitor

-Juliette Adie is a solicitor based in Whitley Bay providing legal services to clients in Whitley Bay, Monkseaton, North Shields and surrounding areas.
+Juliette Adie is a solicitor based in North Shields providing legal services to clients in Whitley Bay, Monkseaton, North Shields and surrounding areas.
 She was born and brought up in Cullercoats, a fishing village situated between Whitley Bay and Tynemouth on the North East coast of England, ten miles east of Newcastle upon Tyne.
 Although her family originate from Tynemouth, Juliette's grandparents later moved to Cullercoats where they ran the local general grocers for many years.

 Juliette graduated from university in Newcastle upon Tyne in 1992 and qualified as a solicitor in Blyth, Northumberland in 1994.
 Since that time, Juliette has undertaken estate planning and prepared many thousands of Wills for her clients in Whitley Bay, North Shields and throughout North Tyneside and Northumberland.
 She has gained a wealth of experience in Wills, estate & tax planning, powers of attorney and matters affecting the elderly throughout North Tyneside, Newcastle upon Tyne and Northumberland.